 The complaints process at the University

-The Complaint Handling and Resolution Policy explains how the University deals with complaints from staff, students and the public.
+The Complaint Management Policy explains how the University deals with complaints from staff, students and the public.
 It covers complaints about decisions made within the University, as well as the behaviour of its staff and students.

 Links to legislation, policies, procedures and guidelines and other electronic publications are available under the Associated Documents tab(opens in a new window).